LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 Final Thoughts: How to Move Forward

-LinkedIn can feel overwhelming at first, but it’s also one of the best places to advance your career.
+LinkedIn can feel overwhelming at first, but this should not be an obligation that requires you to seek out abundant stress-management solutions.
+Instead, look at it as one of the best places to advance your career.
 By setting up your LinkedIn profile and actively engaging with industry professionals and those in your academic department, you’re setting yourself up for a prosperous future and establishing your professional brand online.

-This guide helps you set up your profile and is simply a starting point.
-As you and your career evolve, your profile should too.
+This guide helps you set up your profile, yet it’s simply a starting point.
+As you and your career evolve, your profile should, too.
 LinkedIn isn’t a one-and-done experience.
 You want to have a constantly changing online presence that helps propel your professional future at any career stage.